SagaLGIT/tech-bootcamp-ws/README.md

 }
 ```

-**Task:** When the user writes in the input field, save the value in a state.
+**Task:** When the user writes in the input field, save the value in a state variable - i.e, when you write a movie title in the field, your state variable should update to that title.

 To perform an action in code when the user performs an action, we can use the `onClick` attribute to buttons. `onClick` takes in a function, that is performed when the button is clicked, like: